systemd/mkosi/mkosi.md

 : The distribution to install in the image.
 Takes one of the following
-  arguments: `fedora`, `debian`, `ubuntu`, `arch`, `opensuse`, `mageia`, `centos`, `openmandriva`, `rocky`, and `alma`.
+  arguments: `fedora`, `debian`, `ubuntu`, `arch`, `opensuse`, `mageia`, `centos`, `openmandriva`, `rocky`, `alma` or `gentoo`.
 If not specified, defaults to the distribution of the host.
-Whenever a distribution is assigned, the release is reset to the default release configured for that distribution.

 `Release=`, `--release=`, `-r`

 : The release of the distribution to install in the image.
 The precise syntax of the argument this takes depends on the distribution used, and is either a numeric string (in case of Fedora Linux, CentOS, …, e.g. `29`), or a distribution version name (in case of Debian, Ubuntu, …, e.g. `artful`).
-Defaults to a recent version of the chosen distribution.
+Defaults to a recent version of the chosen distribution, or the version of the distribution running on the host if it matches the configured distribution.

 `Mirror=`, `--mirror=`, `-m`